Ben-Edwards44/PyBonsai/README.md

 Currently, PyBonsai supports 4 different types of tree.
 Details of these are shown in the [tree types](#tree-types) section.

+PyBonsai uses [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) for colouring characters.
+Almost all modern terminals will support this but, if yours does not, PyBonsai will not work.

 ## Installation

 Requirements: